Tours for groups

 Prices for guided tours incl. admission

-Appointment cancellations must be made at least 3 days in advance, otherwise we have to charge you the flat rate of € 75.
+Important Cancellation policy: Appointments must be cancelled at least 3 days in advance, otherwise we will have to charge you the flat fee of € 90.

 Guided tours for schools